 - (d) Notwithstanding any other provision of law, payrate and special compensation schedules, ordinances, or similar documents shall be public records available for public scrutiny. - (e) (1) As used in this part, "group or class of employment" means a number of employees considered together because they share similarities in job duties, work location, collective bargaining unit, or other logical work-related grouping.
 Under no circumstances shall one employee be considered a group or class. - (2) Increases in compensation earnable granted to any employee who is not in a group or class shall be limited during the final compensation period applicable to the employees, as well as the two years immediately preceding the final compensation period, to the average increase in compensation earnable during the same period reported by the employer for all similarly situated members in the closest related group or class or who are in the same membership classification, except as may otherwise be determined pursuant to regulations adopted by the board that establish reasonable standards for granting exceptions. - (f) As used in this part, "final settlement pay" means any pay or cash conversions of employee benefits that are in excess of compensation earnable, that are granted or awarded to a member in connection with or in anticipation of a separation from employment.
-The board shall promulgate regulations that delineate more specifically what constitutes final settlement pay.

-- SEC.
-17. Section 21220 of the Government Code is amended to read: - 21220. (a) A person who has been retired under this system, for service or for disability, may not be employed in any capacity thereafter by the state, the university, a school employer, or a contracting agency, unless any of the following conditions are satisfied: - (1) The employment qualifies for service credit in the University of California Retirement Plan or the State Teachers' Retirement Plan - 38 (2) He or she has first been reinstated from retirement pursuant to this chapter.
+The board shall promulgate regulations that delineate more specifically what constitutes final settlement pay. - SEC.
+19. Section 21220 of the Government Code is amended to read: - 21220. (a) A person who has been retired under this system, for service or for disability, may not be employed in any capacity thereafter by the state, the university, a school employer, or a contracting agency, unless any of the following conditions are satisfied: - (1) The employment qualifies for service credit in the University of California Retirement Plan or the State Teachers' Retirement Plan. - (2) He or she has first been reinstated from retirement pursuant to this chapter. - (3) For a person retiring on or after January 1, 2012, the employment, without reinstatement, is authorized by this article and at least 180 days have elapsed since that person's retirement date.

-- 27 - SB 1425
+-27 - SB 1425